 Click here to check out our HIV Testing Map!

-Given the result of an analytical detection antibodies, I have the right to confidentiality?
+Given the results of an analytical detection of antibodies, do I have the right to confidentiality?

 Yes, the results, positive or negative, should always be confidential.
 This confidentiality must guarantee the privacy of the person being tested, this person has the right to demand appropriate professional secrecy for all those involved in the process.